Authress-Engineering/aws-architect.js/README.md

   // options.deploymentKeyName
 }

+// Deploy just a new version of a lambda function deployLambdaFunctionVersion(options) {
+  // options.stage
+  // options.functionName
+  // options.deploymentBucketName
+  // options.deploymentKeyName
+}

 // Removes a deployed stage, to be used on pull-request created stages (API gateway has a limit fo 5 stages) removeStagePromise(stage) {...}